bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @ickshonpe, @rparret</div>

 [Taffy](https://crates.io/crates/taffy) is the library we use to compute layouts for `bevy_ui`.
-Taffy 0.2 significantly improves the performance of nested UIs.
-Our `many_buttons` example is now 8% faster.
-More highly nested UIs should see even bigger gains!
+Taffy 0.2 significantly improves the performance of nested UIs (our `many_buttons` example is now 8% faster and more deeply nested UIs should see even bigger gains!).
+It also brings support for the [gap](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) property which makes it easier to creates UI with evenly spaced items.
 Taffy 0.3 adds some nice API tweaks (and also a grid layout feature, which we have disabled for now as it still needs some integration work).

 ## Relative Cursor Position